gcla/termshark/docs/UserGuide.md

   term = "screen-256color"
 ```

+- `theme-8` (string) - the theme applied when termshark runs in a 8-color terminal.
+If absent, no theme is used.
 - `theme-16` (string) - the theme applied when termshark runs in a 16-color terminal.
 If absent, no theme is used.
 - `theme-256` (string) - the theme applied when termshark runs in a 256-color terminal.
 If absent, no theme is used.
 - `theme-truecolor` (string) - the theme applied when termshark runs in a terminal that supports 24-bit color.
 If absent, no theme is used.